MauroDiamantino/RFIMS_CART/README.md

 	make all
 	make copy-files

 The first instruction compiles the software and it generates the binay file ./bin/rfims-cart.
-The second instruction copies the previous binary file to the path /usr/local/bin/, which is inside the environment variable PATH, so that the software could be run without writing the path where the binary file is; the python scritp ./scripts/client.py, which is used by the software to upload the data, is copied to the path /usr/local/; and, finally, the directory tree ./data/RFIMS-CART/, which contains several files which are accesed by the software, are copied to the path /home/pi/.
+The second instruction copies the previous binary file to the path /usr/local/bin/, which is inside the environment variable PATH, so that the software could be run without writing the path where the binary file is; the python scritp ./scripts/client.py, which is used by the software to upload the data, is copied to the path /usr/local/; the file ./data/99-aaronia-spectran.rules is copied to the path /etc/udev/rules.d/, which allows a non-root user to run the software; and, finally, the directory tree ./data/RFIMS-CART/, which contains several files which are accesed by the software, are copied to the path /home/pi/.
 These directories and files are accesed by the software to load the configuration parameters and to save there the measurements.

 To run the software, it must be typed "rfims-cart" in a terminal.
 The software has several arguments which define its behavior.
 To know the arguments and their usage it must be typed "rfims-cart --help" or "rims-cart -h".

-//////////////////////////////////////////ESPAÑOL////////////////////////////////////////////////
+To avoid interferences produced by the Raspberry Pi itself, it is very important to disable the Wi-Fi and Bluetooth interfaces, which is done editing the file /boot/config.txt.

+///////////////////////////////////////////////////////////////////////ESPAÑOL////////////////////////////////////////////////////////////////////////////

 Este software está pensado para ser ejecutado en el "Sistema de Monitoreo de Interferencias de RF (RFIMS)" que será instalado junto al RadioTelescopio Chino-Argentino (CART) para analizar las interferencias de RF (RFI) que podrían alcanzar el telescopio, teniendo en cuenta diferentes ángulos azimutales y dos polarizaciones de la antena, horizontal y vertical.